nss-copper-dragonflies/WorkforceManagement/Readme.md

 ### Computers
 ---
-###### AUTHOR: JORDAN ROSAS
+###### AUTHOR: JORDAN ROSAS & Brittany Ramos-Janeway
 - IT can create computers
 - IT can Delete computers only if it is not assigned to anyone
 - IT can View Details of the Computers
+- IT can assign an employee to a computer
+- Cannot delete computer if it is being used by an employee

-Computer Search Functionality
+- Computer Search Functionality
-Author: Brittany Ramos-Janeway
-User can sort by computer make and model.
+- User can sort by computer make and model.

 #### Authors
 Ashwin Prakash, Brittany Ramos-Janeway, and Jordan Rosas